 In the event that Andina's initial shareholders, directors, executive officers, advisors, or their affiliates purchase shares in privately negotiated transactions from Public Shareholders who have already elected to exercise their redemption rights, such selling shareholders would be required to revoke their prior elections to redeem their shares.
-The purpose of any such purchases of shares could be to vote such shares in favor of the Business Combination and thereby increase the likelihood of obtaining shareholder approval of the Business Combination of the Business Combination and thereby increase the likelihood of obtaining shareholder approval of the Business Combination of cash at the closing, where it appears that such requirement would otherwise not be met.
+The purpose of any such purchases of shares could be to vote such shares in favor of the Business Combination and thereby increase the likelihood of obtaining shareholder approval of the Business Combination or to satisfy a closing condition in the Business Combination Agreement that requires Andina to have a certain amount of cash at the closing, where it appears that such requirement would otherwise not be met.
 In addition, the purpose of any such purchases of public warrants could be to reduce the number of public warrants outstanding or to vote such warrants on any matters submitted to the warrant holders for approval in connection with the Business Combination.
 Any such purchases of Andina's securities may result in the completion of the Business Combination that may not otherwise have been possible.